After the Latest Breach, LastPass Users Need to Look for a New Password Manager

-LastPass, one of the world's most popular password managers, has once again found itself the subject of intense scrutiny after its latest security breach.
-Just before Christmas, LastPass CEO Karim Toubba revealed in a blog post that a security incident first disclosed in August has led to an unauthorized party stealing customer account information and vault data.
+LastPass, one of the world's most popular password managers, is yet again the subject of intense scrutiny after its latest security breach.
+Just before Christmas, LastPass CEO Karim Toubba revealed in a blog post that a security incident the company first disclosed in August had eventually led to an unauthorized party stealing customer account information and vault data.
 This is the latest in a lengthy string of security incidents involving LastPass that date back to 2011.
 It's also the most alarming.

-An unauthorized party now has access to user account information like LastPass usernames, company names, billing addresses, email addresses, phone numbers and IP addresses, according to Toubba.
+An unauthorized party now has access to unencrypted subscriber account information like LastPass usernames, company names, billing addresses, email addresses, phone numbers and IP addresses, according to Toubba.
 That same unauthorized party also has a copy of customer vault data, which includes unencrypted data like website URLs and encrypted data like the usernames and passwords for all the sites customers have saved in their vaults.
-If you're a LastPass subscriber, all of this should have you looking for a different password manager.
+If you're a LastPass subscriber, the severity of this breach should have you looking for a different password manager.

 What should LastPass subscribers do?

-The company did not specify how many users were affected by the breach, and LastPass did not respond to CNET's request for additional comment on the breach.
+The company didn't specify how many users were affected by the breach, and LastPass didn't respond to CNET's request for additional comment on the breach.
 But if you're a LastPass subscriber, you need to operate under the assumption that your user and vault data are in the hands of an unauthorized party with ill intentions.
-While the most sensitive data is encrypted, the problem is that the threat actor can run "brute force" attacks on those stolen local files.
-LastPass estimates it would take "millions of years" to guess your master password -- if you have followed its "best practices."
+Though the most sensitive data is encrypted, the problem is that the threat actor can run "brute force" attacks on those stolen local files.
+LastPass estimates it would take "millions of years" to guess your master password -- if you've followed its best practices.

 If you haven't -- or if you just want total peace of mind -- you'll need to spend some serious time and effort changing your individual passwords.
 And while you're doing that, you'll probably want to transition away from LastPass, too.